-What Childhood Stories Are You Reenacting in Your Life Today?
+What Childhood Stories Are You Replaying Today?

-My eyes turned out fine but my mental state, not so much.
-That incident instilled a subconscious belief that I was not an important person.
-I didn’t know it then, but it marked the starting point in my life where I would think of myself as an unimportant person in the world (usually subconsciously than consciously).
+That incident, along with years and years of the same behavior from my mom to me, instilled a subconscious belief that I was an unimportant person, not worthy of attention.
+I didn’t know it then, but it marked the starting point in my life where I would think of myself as unimportant (often subconsciously rather than consciously).

 Childhood Stories